DiSSCo/dissco-export-job/README.md

 # Export Job
-The exprot job repository contains several job that generate an export product.
+The export job repository contains several job that generate an export product.
 This repository is closely associated with the exporter-backend which schedules the jobs.
 Within this repository you can find multiple jobs, the profiles will show which jobs are available.
 The jobs share the AbstractExportJobService class and are triggered through the ProjectRunner.